Appdynamics/azure-servicebus-monitoring-extension/README.md

 Windows Azure is an Internet-scale computing and services platform hosted in Microsoft data centers.
 It includes a number of features with corresponding developer services which can be used individually or together.

-##Prerequisite
-Create and export management certificate to azure
-For steps to create a certificate and export to Azure visit http://gauravmantri.com/2013/08/25/consuming-windows-azure-service-management-api-in-java/

 ##Installation

 1. Run "mvn clean install"